 - Include an example screenshot of anything that the app generates, like reports or documents.

+When uploading your app, you will be required to provide your source code with a link to a public repository on a source control platform like Github.
 Sharing the source code of your app helps the DHIS2 core team carry out a quick review process and lets technical users evaluate if the app is right for their instance.
-You can share your source code with a link to a public repository on a source control platform like Github.

 These guidelines are for the app itself, rather than how it appears on the App Hub.
-Apps that meet these criteria will be secure, performant and appropriate for the DHIS2 platform.
+Apps that meet these criteria will be generic, useful, open-source, well-designed, documented, secure, performant and appropriate for the DHIS2 platform.

 Apps available in the App Hub should, by default, run on any DHIS2 instance.
 Apps that are flexible and generic are useful for a large audience and can help many DHIS2 users around the world.